NextGen Central Banking: How the coronavirus almost brought down the global financial system

 Comment from our editors:

 The discussion of this panel debate revolves around the events of March 2020, when abnormal dislocations in the US Treasury market compelled the US Federal Reserve Bank to intervene on a historically unprecedented scale, in order to stabilise yet again the global financial system.
-The discussion starts with a presentation by Annette Vissing-Jørgensen on the those events and proceeds with arguments on "flawed narratives" nourished by diverse financial institutions involved in apparently riskless activities but at the same time engaging in macro risk (Martin Hellwig), the so-called "constructive ambiguity" often proclaimed by central banks (Annette Vissing-Jørgensen), and "negative externality" which is thought to be contained by introducing fees such as a financial transaction tax (Sven Giegold).
+The discussion starts with a presentation by Annette Vissing-Jørgensen on those events and proceeds with arguments on "flawed narratives" nourished by diverse financial institutions involved in apparently riskless activities but at the same time engaging in macro risk (Martin Hellwig), the so-called "constructive ambiguity" often proclaimed by central banks (Annette Vissing-Jørgensen), and "negative externality" which is thought to be contained by introducing fees such as a financial transaction tax (Sven Giegold).
 It is an interesting debate on risk allocation, fiscal vs financial dominance, and the ultimate issue of what is the most appropriate government spending that has the highest social return.